roytang/blog/content/post/2006/01/how-to-organize-a-cluttered-mind.md

 stuff too.

-I think tho' that there's more bad than good in it&#8230; There's the stress,
+I think tho' that there's more bad than good in it...
+There's the stress,

 which is one thing.
 And there's also the probability that this role you have